Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Jan 26, 2019

 The first instruction is talking about how important it is for them to serve.
-It talks about our criminal justice system – that we have one of the best systems in the world – and the purpose of the system, the purpose of jurors serving to make sure that those individuals who are charged with crimes are dealt with in a fair manner and are judged not just by a single person, but by a group of people of their peers.
+It talks about our criminal justice system – that we have one of the best systems in the world – and the purpose of the system, the purpose of jurors serving to make sure that those individuals who are charged with crimes are dealt with fairly and are judged not just by a single person, but by a group of people of their peers.
 In other words, from their community.

 They talk about fairness and they also describe what the process is for a jury trial.
 In other words, it's not one person against another person.
 It's the People of the State of California against a particular defendant who is charged with a certain crime or crimes in Los Angeles County.
 See related: How Are Jury Instructions Selected In Los Angeles Criminal Cases?

 That's one thing that I think is surprising to a lot of jurors — that it's not one person against another.
-If the People of the State of California who are represented by the prosecutors — whether they be the City Attorneys or the District Attorneys of Los Angeles County — are the ones that are tasked and are responsible for putting on the evidence and putting on a case.
+If the People of the State of California who the prosecutors represent — whether they be the City Attorneys or the District Attorneys of Los Angeles County — are the ones that are tasked and are responsible for putting on the evidence and putting on a case.

-There will probably be three or four alternate jurors in case there's some issue with the twelve jurors that are serving, and the judge is going to ask questions.
+There will probably be three or four alternate jurors in case there's some issue with the twelve jurors who are serving, and the judge is going to ask questions.
 The lawyers are going to ask questions, and it's really targeted towards making sure that if somebody has a bias — whether it be toward the prosecution, towards the defense, towards the process — that we know about it, we flush it out and we deal with it.
-Either we deal with it by explaining to them how things work and confirm that they can listen to the evidence and be fair, or we excuse that person because they can't be fair to one side or another.
+Either we deal with it by explaining to them how things work and confirming that they can listen to the evidence and be fair, or we excuse that person because they can't be fair to one side or another.

 Opening Statement